 Practical Advice for Visitors to Matugga, Uganda

 Accommodation -Bishop Ivan and Madam Allen’s family home has an upper floor with 5 rooms available for visitors so it can cope with up to 12 visitors assuming 2 or 3 people share each room.
-Visitors are asked to cover the costs incurred in their visit including meals, the staff who look after them and fuel for travelling around (£10 per day board/lodging and £25 per person each way towards fuel/van rental for airport transfers).
+Visitors are asked to cover the costs incurred in their visit including meals, the staff who look after them and fuel for travelling around (£15 per day board/lodging and £25 per person each way towards fuel/van rental for airport transfers).
 These costs are small by UK standards but far beyond the means of Bishop Ivan.
 Please do keep in mind that the Ugandan Shilling value will fluctuate and inflation means that we are using an estimate of costs here.
 If you would like to visit and would like more information on costs, please do contact Debbie Walker for more information (see Trustees page).

 Passport & Visa – your passport needs to have at least 6 months left to run at the time of departure.
 A ‘visitor’s visa’ is required to enter Uganda (visitors are advised to state that the purpose of their visit is ‘a holiday’ or ‘visiting friends’).
 As people will be volunteering and will not be paid for any work one they do not need a working visa, effectively work is being done on the basis of ‘helping out’ while visiting.

 Single entry visitors visas are valid for 1-3 months.
 An extension to cover a visit longer than 3 months can be arranged by visiting the visa office in Kampala but must be done so before the initial visa period expires.
 A small fee may be charged.